 Eagles and Rattlers in the Robbers Cave

 The most famous social science experiment demonstrating realistic conflict theory had a name — The Robbers Cave Experiment — worthy of a Hardy Boys mystery, and containing all of our sad little human reasoning errors in a perfect microcosm that starts with two dozen well-behaved Boy Scouts meeting each other for the first time and devolving into a Lord of the Flies hatefest in just 2 weeks time.
-The study was conducted when President Trump was 8 years, and more than sixty years later its relevance to the United States of amygdalas is more relevant than ever.
+The study was conducted when President Trump was 8 years old, and more than sixty years later its relevance to the United States of amygdalas is more relevant than ever.

-The study consisted of 22 twelve year old boys divided into two groups balanced by across physical, mental and social attributes.
+The study consisted of 22 twelve year old boys divided into two groups balanced across physical, mental and social attributes.
 Each boy was picked up by bus and transported to a Boy Scouts of America camp in the Robbers Cave State Park, where a three stage experiment was conducted over a period of three weeks.

 During the first stage, the groups were kept separate from each other in different parts of the camp.
 For the first few days each group engaged in activities that helped the group members bond.
 After six days, each group had named itself: The Rattlers, and the Eagles.

 As each group became distantly aware of the other group, their internal bonding took on an external focus, for example, becoming defensive about which camp facilities might be being ‘’abused’ by the other group.
 The groups independently requested the camp staff (i.e. the researchers) to set up an intra-group competition.

 The prospect of competing against the other group seemed to rally each group to work hard at excelling at any activity that might become competitive.
 In other words, the mere presence of an ‘other’ acted to reinforce group identity and cohesion.